Sardines as food

-Sardines ("pilchards") are a nutrient-rich, small, oily fish widely consumed by humans and as forage fish by larger fish species, seabirds and marine mammals.
+Sardines (also known as pilchards) are a nutrient-rich, small, oily fish widely consumed by humans and as forage fish by larger fish species, seabirds and marine mammals.
 Sardines are a source of omega-3 fatty acids.
-Sardines are often served in cans, but can also be eaten grilled, pickled, or smoked when fresh.
+Sardines can be canned, pickled, smoked, or eaten fresh.

-Sardines are related to herrings, both in the family Clupeidae.
 The term sardine was first used in English during the early 15th century, and may come from the Mediterranean island of Sardinia, around which sardines were once abundant.

 The terms sardine and pilchard are not precise, and what is meant depends on the region.
 The United Kingdom's Sea Fish Industry Authority, for example, classifies sardines as young pilchards.
 One criterion suggests fish shorter in length than 6 in are sardines, and larger ones pilchards.
 The FAO/WHO Codex standard for canned sardines cites 12 species in the Order of Clupeiformes that may be classed as sardines, including Atlantic herring (Clupea harengus), and brisling sardine (Sprattus sprattus); FishBase, a comprehensive database of information about fish, calls at least six species just 'pilchard', over a dozen just 'sardine', and many more with both those two basic names qualified by various adjectives.

 Sardines are commercially fished for a variety of uses: bait, immediate consumption, canning, drying, salting, smoking, and reduction into fish meal or fish oil.
-The chief use of sardines is for human consumption, fish meal is used as animal feed, while sardine oil has many uses, including the manufacture of paint, varnish, and linoleum.
+The chief use of sardines is for human consumption.
+Fish meal is used as animal feed, while sardine oil has many uses, including the manufacture of paint, varnish, and linoleum.